setavenger/BIP0352-light-client-specification/README.md

 ## Backup from seed

-- Old transactions will not be found
+- Old transactions might not be found
     - An indexer may prune a transaction where all taproot outputs have been spent.
 In that case the spent UTXOs will not be found on a rescan.
 Then the wallet software will not be able to reconstruct the transaction history without additional external help